turboLJY/Few-Shot-KG2Text/README.md

 python build_embedding.py
 ```

+Besides, we utilize [TransE](https://github.com/thunlp/OpenKE) for obtaining the KG embeddings for RBFS.
 After preparing all the files, you can run the run.sh file to start training by setting ```mode: train``` in config.yaml.

 ```
 sh run.sh